Greenhouse gas emissions from waste disposal

 Main statistical findings

-Under the Kyoto Protocol six greenhouse gases are identified.
-These include carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O), along with three fluorinated gases.
-More information is available from the European Commission Directorate General for Climate Actionand the EEA.
+Six greenhouse gases are identified under the Kyoto Protocol: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and three fluorinated gases.
+More information is available from the European Commission's Directorate-General for Climate Action and the EEA.
 Data for other countries can be found on the UNFCCC website.

 Relevance of the waste sector

-An overview of changes in GHG emissions by major sources of emissions is presented in Table 1.
-For the EU-15 the total reduction achieved in 2008 amounts to 274 million tonnes CO2-eq/year or 6.5 % since 1990 (when GHG emissions were 4 244.8 million tonnes CO2-eq/year).
-While some sources still show an increase in GHG emissions, for example the road transport sector, other categories are showing a decrease, such as chemical and other industrial processes, solid fuel manufacture, gas and waste disposal.
+Table 1 gives an overview of changes in GHG emissions broken down into major sources.
+For the EU-15, the total reduction achieved in 2011 amounted to 624 million tonnes CO2-eq/year, or 14.7 % since 1990 (when GHG emissions were 4 244.8 million tonnes CO2-eq/year).
+While some sources e.g. the road transport sector, still show an increase in GHG emissions, others, such as industrial processes, household & services, and waste disposal, show a decrease.

-The emissions from waste disposal are forecast by the EEA to further decrease in the future, despite the overall quantity of waste being generated steadily increasing.
-This changing trend is caused by the decrease in waste being landfilled in the EU.
-The waste sector contributes a quarter of the avoided GHG emissions, which amounts to 1.6 % of the total emissions.
-The waste management sector is therefore a very relevant sector due to the reduction in reliance upon landfill for residual disposal - a change that has been significantly influenced by EU waste legislation (see Outlook below).
+The EEA forecasts that emissions from waste disposal will decrease further in the future, despite a steady increase in the overall quantity of waste being generated.
+This shift stems from the decrease in waste being landfilled in the EU.
+The waste sector accounted for about 11 % of the cuts in GHG emissions in 2011, which amounts to 1.8 % of total emissions.
+The waste management sector therefore plays a key role due to the reduction in reliance on landfill for residual disposal - a change that has been significantly influenced by EU waste legislation (see Outlook below).

 Waste disposal operations